STUD: A one-horse show that bites into masculinity, Freud and DIY.

 “A fully-frontal assault…hilarious and whimsical…cogent and provocative” **** Mary Brennan, The Herald

-“MacAskill’s performance is full of kinks as she offers a challenge to misogyny” Amelia Forsbrook, Exeunt
+“MacAskill’s performance is full of kinks as he offers a challenge to misogyny” Amelia Forsbrook, Exeunt

 “Wonderful edgy gender fun” Kate Bornstein, Gender Outlaw

 Originally performed at BUZZCUT Festival on 20th April 2015.
 Developed at the BUZZCUT Residency, supported by Jerwood Charitable Foundation.
-Previously performed at: Steakhouse Live Festival at RichMix, London in April; Live Collision festival at Project Arts Centre, Dublin in May; Steakhouse Live at Latitude Festival in July; Forest Fringe, Edinburgh in August; Calm Down, Dear at Camden People’s Theatre, London in October.
-Queer Contact, Manchester, Feb 2016.
-Part of Pink Fringe at Brighton Fringe, May 2016.
+Previously performed at: Steakhouse Live Festival at RichMix, London in April; Live Collision festival at Project Arts Centre, Dublin; Steakhouse Live at Latitude Festival; Forest Fringe, Edinburgh ; Calm Down, Dear at Camden People’s Theatre; Queer Contact Festival at Contact, Manchester, Brighton Fringe at The Marlborough; And What Festival, London; Basement Theatre, Auckland.

 “A DIY horse whispering of gender identity…incredibly likeable and enjoyable…a genuinely thought-provoking meditation on the connections between Freud, boy genitalia, girl genitalia, gender and childhood identification with horses.”
 Lewis Church, Exeunt

-For more info contact Eilidh directly : firstname.lastname@example.org
+For more info please contact Ivor directly: firstname.lastname@example.org